Cli4d/DPG-OS-CM-Open-Terms-Archive/.github/ISSUE_TEMPLATE/issue-template--normal-issue-.md

 ---
-name: Issue to fix
+name: Issue Template (Normal Issue)
-about: This is an issue template for identifying things we can work on to improve the Open Terms Archive OS Community
+about: This is an normal issue template for providing accurate info that need to be fixed
 title: ''
 labels: ''
 assignees: ''